|Nutritional Guidelines (per serving)|

 There is something so comforting about a traditional British chicken pie with memories of school days and family lunches.
-Like its close cousin, Steak and Kidney Pie, British Chicken Pie is part of the fabric of British food.
+Like its close cousin, steak and kidney pie, British chicken pie is part of the fabric of British food.

 This chicken pie recipe is easy to make, and in a hurry, you can use ready-made pastry.
-Using meat from the legs and thighs of the chicken not only gives a richer flavor, these cuts are also much cheaper.
+Using meat from the legs and thighs of the chicken not only gives a richer flavor, but these cuts are also much cheaper.

-- For the Pastry:
+- For the Crust:

 - Pinch of salt

-- 2 to 3 tbsp. cold water
+- 2 to 3 tablespoons water (very cold)

 - For the Filling:

-- 3 tbsp. vegetable or olive oil
+- 3 tablespoons vegetable or olive oil

-- 12 oz (350g) chicken meat from legs and thighs (skinless, boneless)
+- 12 ounces/350 grams chicken meat from legs and thighs (skinless, boneless)

 - 2 medium leeks (finely sliced)

-- 4 oz (110g) baby button mushrooms
+- 4 ounces/110 grams baby button mushrooms

-- 1 tbsp. butter
+- 1 tablespoon butter

-- 1 tbsp. flour
+- 1 tablespoon flour

-- 18 fl oz (500ml) hot chicken stock
+- 18 ounces/500 mL hot chicken stock

-- 1 tbsp. flat leaf parsley (chopped)
+- 1 tablespoon flat leaf parsley (chopped)

-- ½ tsp. fresh thyme
+- 1/2 teaspoon fresh thyme

 - Dash of salt and pepper

 Note: while there are multiple steps to this recipe, this dish is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Crust

 Gather the ingredients.